The Conservative Party of New York State

 • Local government entities, such as Fire Districts, Libraries, School Districts, should have voter approval of budgets, prior to contracts becoming effective.

-• Local governments should be required to consolidate services and where possible, to eliminate duplication of services.
+• Local governments should be encouraged to consolidate services and where possible, to eliminate duplication of services.

 • Eliminate the New York State estate tax.